bale77/my_front_end/README.md

-This is my js rep.
+This is my front end rep.

-as
-Bale
+By Bale